tommyash122/Cellular-automaton---Global-warming-behavior/README.md

   For the `sea`, the range is between 0.3 and 1 (the sea brings with it high humidity = high chance of rain).
   For the `iceberg`, the range is between 0 and 0.6 (low chance of rain in glacier areas, **read on Wikipedia**).

-  Accumulation of clouds of =< 0.9 will lead to dividing the future air pollution by 1.6 and a direct lowering of the temperature by 0.01 degrees.
+  Accumulation of clouds of =< 0.9 will lead to dividing the future air pollution by 1.6 and a direct reduction of the temperature by 0.01 degrees.
-  An accumulation of =< 0.7 will lead to the division of future air pollution by 1.4 and a direct lowering of the temperature by 0.005 degrees.
+  An accumulation of =< 0.7 will lead to the division of future air pollution by 1.4 and a direct reduction of the temperature by 0.005 degrees.
-  An accumulation of =< 0.5 will lead to the division of future air pollution by 1.2 and a direct lowering of the temp by 0.002 degrees.
+  An accumulation of =< 0.5 will lead to the division of future air pollution by 1.2 and a direct reduction of the temperature by 0.002 degrees.

   ### Daily update course: